 Think about what you can learn about your customers by just asking them.

-To get the kind of up-to-date, accurate, emotional, customer preference information you need to build and your business, just lean across the counter talk to them.
+To get the kind of up-to-date, accurate, emotional, customer preference information you need to build your brand and your business, just lean across the counter talk to them.
 Actually ask your customers, clients or patients about what they like, what they care about, what they want.

 Not only will they tell you everything you need to know about how to attract their business, they’ll actually feel good about the interaction because they’ll know you care about them.
 And when that happens, it’s no longer just about selling them suits, or sundaes, or summary judgments.
 Instead, you’ll be building the kinds of relationships with your customers that those big companies can only dream about.